BruceArmstrong007/Pricle/README.md

 Server-Micro (many commits behind server-mono) - Microservices Server - NestJS, RabbitMQ, NodeMailer, Socket.io, MongoDB, RedisDB, Redis Pub/Sub, Firebase Storage, JWT Passport, Multer, Class-Validator, bcrypt </br></br>

 # Notes
- server-micro is not updated, plenty commits behind </br>
+ server-micro is not updated, plenty commits behind (just learning how microservices in nestjs works) </br>
  Both server-mono and server-micro API responses from client are all same, the endpoints might change, </br>
  you can refer the postman file in the respective directories in this repo </br>